CSIS-NLU/Open-Science-101/Group-Projects/Case Studies/README.md

 The Questions file (.txt) is specific to the "CardioGoodFitness" dataset and "Cardio" dataset deep dive.

+The DMP (.md) or data management plan provides information on the data associated with this project and the management of this data.

 The License document (.md) states that the products and outputs of the Case Studies Project are freely available to the public.

 ---